-Pure FlashArray has proven six nines availability across the Pure1 collective installed base—inclusive of maintenance, failures, and generational upgrades.
+Pure FlashArray has proven seven nines availability across the Pure1 collective installed base—inclusive of maintenance, failures, and generational upgrades.
 Customer data is always available, always performing, and always protected – without performance loss.

 Well, those are just a few of the “B.S.” items coming from Dell EMC for PowerStore.
 Maybe you’ll see another post outlining a few more!
 If you have any questions about FlashArray, please reach out to your Pure Storage account team.
 Thanks for reading!